smar377/kubernetes/cka-with-practice-tests-udemy/scheduling/manual-scheduling-lab/README.md

 nginx   0/1     Pending   0          54s   <none>   <none>   <none>           <none>
 ```

-### 4. Why is the POD in a pending state?
+### 4. Why is the Pop in a pending state?
 Inspect the environment for various kubernetes control plane components

 **Answer:** No scheduler present!